Andrey9kin/k8s-events-to-slack-streamer/README.md

 Pass k8s namespace as env variable `K8S_EVENTS_STREAMER_NAMESPACE`.
 Will use `default` if not defined

 Enable debug print outs by setting `K8S_EVENTS_STREAMER_DEBUG` env variable to `true`

+# Deployment

+Intention is that you run streamer container in your k8s cluster.
+Take a look on example [deployment yaml file](k8s-events-to-slack-streamer.yaml)